-To a large bowl, add 150g (1/2 cup + 2 tablespoons) of vegan butter and 150g of caster sugar (3/4 cup).
+To a large bowl, add 150g (1/2 cup + 2 tablespoons) of dairy-free margarine and 150g of caster sugar (3/4 cup).
 Use a wooden spoon to mix it together until combined.

 Add 2 teaspoons of vanilla extract and mix in well.

-Use your spoon to mix it together and when it begins to stick, use your hands to press it into a dough.
+Use your spoon to mix it together and when it begins to stick, use your hands to press it into a ball of vegan sugar cookie dough.